Scrabo Tower: A Stunning View From Newtownards, County Down

 Architecture and Viewing Decks

-Visitors can climb the 122 steps to reach the viewing deck at the top of the tower, for a spectacular view of Strangford Lough, The Mourne Mountains, and Belfast.
+Visitors can climb the 122 steps to reach the viewing deck at the top of the tower for a spectacular view of Strangford Lough, The Mourne Mountains, and Belfast.

 The tower was built on a site 540 feet above sea level and is 125 feet high.
-The walls are over a metre thick and the entire building is made up of stone from Scrabo Hill.
+The walls are over a metre thick and the entire building is made of stone from Scrabo Hill.

-The design of the Tower was decided upon through a competition that was held in 1855.
+The design of the Tower was decided upon through a competition held in 1855.
 The first prize went to the design submitted by William Joseph Barre.
 However, none of the first three projects was executed.
 Finally, a tender by Hugh Dixon from Newtownards for the fourth project was accepted.

 The interior was left unfinished in 1859 when the cost of the building exceeded the expected budget.